 Belvedere real estate guide & listings for sale

 There are no high schools and no primary schools in Belvedere.
-Additionally, parents may consider it very difficult for their schoolchildren to get to daycares on foot.
-With regards to eating, some, but not all, home buyers in Belvedere will live within walking distance of the nearest grocery store.
-Residents can enjoy a few restaurants and coffee shops as well.
+Moreover, it can be very hard to access daycares on foot.
+With respect to food, getting to the closest grocery store by walking is possible for some, but not all, property owners in this area.
+A limited selection of restaurants and coffee shops is available as well.